 Sealed on-ear headphones, just like full-size cans are extremely popular among headphone enthusiasts, professionals, and consumers alike.
 Aside from being lightweight, it also isolates outside noise well because it’s closed back.
 And unlike full-size cans, it’s more portable and something that can be carried around easily.

-These types of headphones are also often used audio professionals, news teams, and even commentators in sports or other types of shows.
+These types of headphones are also often used by audio professionals, news teams, and even commentators in sports or other types of shows.
 I have some kind of ‘favoritism’ with headphones of this type but here are some of the best in this category: